hpcugent/vsc_user_docs/mkdocs/docs/HPC/only/gent/available_software/README.txt

 - `javascript/`: contains the javascript that is used to generate the overview table.

 For more info on the purpose of these directories, see the README at scripts/available_software/README.md

+(this is a txt as to not be included in the mkdocs build)